 #4 – Use remote work tools

 Success comes a long way with good self-discipline.
-But for remote working, it’s hard to say every employee can remain good self-disciplined.
+But for remote working, it’s hard to say every employee can remain self-disciplined.
 For both managers and workers, why not make it easier for yourself?
-You can refer to Top 14 Remote Work Tools You’ve Never Heard of (100% Free) to find a suitable way to improve your remote team’s effectiveness and teamwork.
-AhaSlides is among the top online support tools that can help your company ultimately deal with remote working challenges.
+You can refer to the top 14 remote work tools (100% free) to find a suitable way to improve your remote team’s effectiveness and teamwork.

-You can find out the complete list of tips to make your remote team happier and work harder with 15 Ways to Fight Remote Working here.
+You can find out the complete list of tips to make your remote team happier and work harder with our 15 ways to fight remote working.

 The Bottom Line

-Many companies, especially high-tech industries, are forecasted of growing optimistically towards virtual working benefits.
+Many companies, especially high-tech industries, are forecasted to grow optimistically towards virtual working benefits.
 They believe they can control the quality of remote working rather than being limited by their challenges.
 Cause challenges come with benefits.
 More and more companies believe in the benefits of remote working and facilitate remote working or hybrid working.

-You have noted many working remotely advantages and disadvantages, along with many handy tips to manage a remote team effectively.
+You have noted many working remotely advantages and disadvantages, along with many handy tips for managing a remote team effectively.
 The time seems right for your company to start thinking of building a remote working team.
 Don’t forget to leverage AhaSlides to help you have better virtual interaction and communication with your team.